Designing a thermodynamically stable and intrinsically ductile refractory alloy: Results and Discussion

-where E$_f^{AB}$, E$_{AB}$, E$_A$, and E$_B$, are the enthalpy of formation of alloy AB, energy per atom of relaxed supercell of alloy AB in BCC symmetry, the energy of relaxed supercell of constituents A and B, respectively, all values are in the units of eV/Atom.
+where E$_{AB}$ is the energy per atom of alloy AB in BCC symmetry, E$_A$ and E$_B$, are the energy of constituents A and B in their most stable phase.
+All values are in the units of eV/Atom.
 The 9 alloying elements form a total of 36 equiatomic binary alloys.
 Out of these 36 alloys, 6 systems containing both the constituents being HCP, are not considered in the present study.
-Figure \ref{fig:heatmapEnthalpy} shows the enthalpy of formation (E$_f$, eV/Atom) values in the form of heat map.
-We have not considered VRe \cite{Villars2016:sm_isp_c_0902814}, TaRe \cite{Villars2016:sm_isp_c_0100260}, ZrW \cite{Villars2016:sm_isp_c_0904967}, VHf \cite{Villars2016:sm_isp_c_0100184}, VZr \cite{Villars2016:sm_isp_c_0905433}, having E$_f$, -0.2456, -0.1942, 0.1477, 0.1631, 0.1710 meV/Atom respectively, for subsequent analysis as they do not form stable BCC solid solutions at low temperatures at equiatomic concentration.
-The E$_f$ varies from -0.1232eV/Atom (TaMo) to 0.1114eV/Atom (HfW).
-NbTa has the E$_f$ of -0.0067eV/Atom which is closest to 0eV/Atom.
+Figure \ref{fig:heatmapEnthalpy} shows the enthalpy of formation ($\Delta E_f$, eV/Atom) values in the form of heat map.
+We have not considered VRe \cite{Villars2016:sm_isp_c_0902814}, TaRe \cite{Villars2016:sm_isp_c_0100260}, HfW \cite{Villars2016:sm_isp_c_0907545}, ZrW \cite{Villars2016:sm_isp_c_0904967}, VHf \cite{Villars2016:sm_isp_c_0100184}, VZr \cite{Villars2016:sm_isp_c_0905433}, having $\Delta E_f$, -0.2456, -0.1942, 0.1114, 0.1477, 0.1631, 0.1710 meV/Atom respectively, for subsequent analysis as they can either form intermetallic (VRe, TaRe) due to very negative $\Delta E_f$ or they can segregate (HfW, ZrW, VHf, VZr) due to very positive $\Delta E_f$.
+The $\Delta E_f$ values of alloy considered ranges from -0.1232eV/Atom (TaMo) to 0.0994eV/Atom (WRe).